 I noticed, however, that most blog planners available for download focus on blog stats and social stats and don’t focus enough on affiliate marketing and tracking sources of passive income.

-Therefore I decided to rectify that issue and developed my own printable affiliate marketing planner where you’ll find plenty of pages designed to really focus on maximising affiliate sales and tracking them efficiently so you can adjust your strategy along the way.
+Therefore I decided to rectify that issue and developed my own printable affiliate marketing planner which I Include inside my Affiliate Superstar Toolkit where you’ll find plenty of pages designed to really focus on maximising affiliate sales and tracking them efficiently so you can adjust your strategy along the way.

 Think about your why